Rhinostone/gina/README.md

 ## HTTPS, HTTP/2 and certificates

 ### Installing a certificate

+> __Attention__
+> ==One certificate per bundle/service==

 You now want to install a certificate for your project in order to run your project with HTTPS scheme or with HTTP/2 protocol ?
 At this moment, Gina does not generate a cetificate for you, but you can use a service like [sslforfree](https://www.sslforfree.com) to genreate a free 90 days certificate, then install it into your Gina home directory depending on the scope of your host (targeted machine: local or production).
 [SSL For Free](https://www.sslforfree.com) will provide you with a folder named with the domain you have used to setup your certificate.
 You just need to paste its content into the right location.

 The directory should be located @`~/.gina/certificates/scopes`.
 By default, `local` scope is set.
 But when you will go live, you should set the scope to production and paste your certificate into the right folder.
-__E.g:__ The `myproject.domain` folder should be placed into:
+__E.g:__ The `frontend.myproject.app` folder should be placed into:
 - `~/.gina/certificates/scopes/local` for your dev host
 - `~/.gina/certificates/scopes/production` for you production host